About Perigord Dordogne - Aquitaine France

 Perigord, the Cradle of Western Europe humankind

-Dordogne department corresponds to the historic County of Perigord and its the Baronies of Beynac, Biron, Bourdeilles and Mareuil.
+The historical County of Perigord and the Baronies of Beynac, Biron, Bourdeilles and Mareuil correspond to modern day department of Dordogne.

 King Henri IV re-attached the county to the Royal Estate in the 16th century.

-It is now part of the Nouvelle Aquitaine region in the South-West France.
+The rivers Vézère and Dordogne flow through the department, which is now part of the Nouvelle Aquitaine region in South-West France.

-It has indeed been inhabited since the Lower Paleolithic.
+The region is considered the Cradle of Western Europe humanity as it has indeed constantly been inhabited since the Lower Paleolithic.

-Neanderthal men settled in the natural shelters the Vézère River hollowed in the limestone cliffs.
+Neanderthal men were the first to settle in the natural shelters the Vézère River hollowed in the limestone cliffs.

-Homo Sapiens, the first early modern humans anatomically similar to us, appeared about 40, 000BP.
+Homo Sapiens, the first early modern humans anatomically similar to us, followed in their steps about 40, 000BP.

-Cro Magnon men decorated, engraved and painted the countless rock shelters in the Vézère Valley.
+Cro Magnon men - as they became known - decorated, engraved and painted the countless rock shelters in the Vézère Valley.

 The sophistication and specificity of their art is known as Magdalenian Art after the initial discoveries made in La Madeleine Shelter.